tlotze/ophelia/doc/README.txt

              template: unicode, the decoded source of the current template

+             script_encoding, template_encoding: str, act as default encodings for any source files to be read yet

 * tales_names: basis for the namespace available to TALES expressions in
                templates: